SipChip Is The Newest Tool In The Fight Against Date Rape

 The SipChip medallion can attach to your phone, your keychain, or your wallet, and can alert you to the presence of foreign chemicals quickly enough for someone to call the police, or for you to seek medical attention.
 The technology is similar to common pregnancy tests, as it will show one line if it detects the presence of drugs or other chemicals, and two if it doesn’t.

-The company, Undercover Colors has partnered with two major organizations fighting sexual assault, It’s On Us and RAINN.
+Undercover Colors has partnered with two major organizations fighting sexual assault, It’s On Us and RAINN.
 It’s On Us is a nonprofit organization that was created to combat campus sexual assault by engaging young men and changing campus culture and also providing bystander education to prevent sexual assault.

 RAINN (Rape, Abuse & Incest National Network) is the country’s largest sexual assault organization with a 24-hour helpline to aid victims of abuse and violence.